-- a) know the importance of research and evidence-based practice and support for people with a learning disability and their families and carers - b) know where to find research and development evidence (including the rich qualitative data available from people with lived experience) and how to use it to underpin ways of working to benefit a person with a learning disability - c) be able to report data and outcomes as required in a learning disability setting - d) know how to interpret and use data as evidence effectively in a learning disability setting - e) be able to translate research into practice when supporting people with a learning disability - f) know how to adapt and develop monitoring and measuring tools to collect appropriate information, in line with current research and evidence - g) be able to present data relating to intervention and outcomes in a user-friendly format - h) understand the difference between service evaluation and research - i) be able to participate in service evaluation and research in a learning disability setting - j) know how people with a learning disability, their families and carers may be involved in service evaluation and research - k) be able to support people with a learning disability and/or family members to direct research, or to be coresearchers - I) be able to share knowledge and good practice - m) be able to incorporate new knowledge into own practice - n) be able to evaluate the sharing of knowledge and good practice
+- a) know the importance of research and evidence-based practice and support for people with a learning disability and their families and carers - know where to find research and development evidence (including the rich qualitative data available from people with lived experience) and how to use it to underpin ways of working to benefit a person with a learning disability - c) be able to report data and outcomes as required in a learning disability setting - d) know how to interpret and use data as evidence effectively in a learning disability setting - e) be able to translate research into practice when supporting people with a learning disability - f) know how to adapt and develop monitoring and measuring tools to collect appropriate information, in line with current research and evidence - g) be able to present data relating to intervention and outcomes in a user-friendly format - h) understand the difference between service evaluation and research and be able to participate in service evaluation and research in a learning disability setting - i) know how people with a learning disability, their families and carers may be involved in service evaluation and research - j) be able to support people with a learning disability and/or family members to direct research, or to be co-researchers - k) be able to share knowledge and good practice and incorporate new knowledge into own practice - I) be able to evaluate the sharing of knowledge and good practice.

-- a) understand systematic research methods to facilitate evidence-based practice in a learning disability setting - b) understand the range of evidence that informs decision-making, care practice and service delivery - c) understand approaches to evaluating services and measuring impact, including the use of outcomes reported by people with a learning disability - d) understand the ethical issues related to conducting research with people with a learning disability - e) be able to justify a topic for research within services for people with disabilities - be able to contribute to a research project within services for people with a learning disability as a part of a research team - g) be able to analyse research findings - h) be able to disseminate research findings clearly and accurately in written reports or verbal presentations - i) understand the importance of continuing professional development to ensure that research and evaluation methods used are robust, valid and reliable
+- a) understand systematic research methods to facilitate evidence-based practice in a learning disability setting - b) understand the range of evidence that informs decision-making, care practice and service delivery - c) understand approaches to evaluating services and measuring impact, including the use of outcomes reported by people with a learning disability - d) understand the ethical issues related to conducting research with people with a learning disability - e) be able to justify a topic for research within services for people with a disability - f) be able to contribute to a research project within services for people with a learning disability as a part of a research team - g) be able to analyse research findings - h) be able to disseminate research findings clearly and accurately in written reports or verbal presentations - i) understand the importance of continuing professional development to ensure that research and evaluation methods used are robust, valid and reliable.

-Sources of further guidance are shown in Appendix 1.
-Examples of national guidance or legislation with specific relevance to research and evidence-based practice in learning disability care and support are shown below:
+Sources of further guidance and links to relevant legislation are shown in the appendices.
+Examples of national guidance with specific relevance to this capability are shown below: